Earning a living... 職歴

 Southeast Region Marketing Manager

 1999 - 2002 REMSA, Incorporated - (Newport News, Virginia) Marketed and promoted REMSA's technical & professional staffing services to federal, municipal, and commercial clients in the eastern region of the United States.
 Generated new business and established ongoing contacts at the federal, state, and municipal levels.
 Repositioned the company with its new status as a competitor in the private and municipal sectors.
-Synthesized REMSA's image and marketing. *Please note - I wasn't involved in designing the current REMSA web page.
-Web: http://www.remsainc.com/
+Synthesized REMSA's image and marketing.

 ..